Dasharo/docs/docs/transparent-validation/sd-wire/usage-validation.md

 ## Environment preparation

 SDWire has dedicated software which is a simple tool meant to control the hardware.
-Source code of the tool is published on [tizen git](https://git.tizen.org/cgit/tools/testlab/sd-mux/) server.
+Source code of the tool is published on [tizen git][tizen] server.
 This is simple to use, command-line utility software written in C and based on open-source libFTDI library.

 To prepare the environment reproduce the following steps: